Please read this in conjunction with our 'sports' page!

 Our partnership is funded via contributions from our partner schools, the Department for Education (DfE) and the Department for Culture, Media and Sport through Sport England.
 This funding maintains the network of staff:

-Please click to read our PE Sports Funding Plan for 2018-2019 and the current academic year:
+Please click to read our PE Sports Funding Plan for 2024-25: